 Jessica is also the Impact Strategist for Blue River Group, an independent impact investment services firm.
 She opened the Sydney office of Impact Investment Group and then served as a member of the Investment Committee.
 Previously, Jessica was a Solicitor at King & Wood Mallesons in Sydney.
 She has also worked at the Public Interest Advocacy Centre and the Australian Human Rights Commission.
 She has served as a Director of a number of not-for-profit organisations.
 She holds a B.A. and LL.B. (with First Class Honours) from UNSW and a LL.M. from HLS, and was the recipient of the R.G.
 Menzies Scholarship to Harvard.

-Kylie is the Program Manager at the Social Impact Hub.
+Kylie is the Learning and Student Experience Manager at the Social Impact Hub.
 Kylie is a human rights lawyer, campaigner and trainer, and social entrepreneur.
 She is passionate about supporting and empowering people and communities to ‘be the change’, and achieve creative and transformative forms of impact.

 Kylie has extensive global human rights and social impact experience, as a former research consultant with the United Nations Independent Expert on Human Rights and International Solidarity, the UN Special Rapporteur on Global Poverty and Human Rights, and with the UN Human Rights Office in Geneva.
 She has also lived and led community social change projects in Timor-Leste and Fiji.